salmomascarenhas/salmomascarenhas/README.md

 ### 👋 Hi there, my name is Salmo Mascarenhas 😊.

 I am passionate about learning, technology enthusiast and graduating in Computer Engineering from the Federal University of Ceará.
-I have learned about Back-end development and DevOps to become an expert in the technologies of this scope.
+I have learned about Back-end, DevOps and Blockain development.

+Nice to meet you! ;)

 <div align="center">
   <a href="https://github.com/salmomascarenhas">